 And although he is starting to slow down a little, he has a little buddy to keep him on his toes.

 After a few years as an only child, we decided we’d bring Brosky a playmate.

 Aren’t Rottweiler puppies the cutest?
 And to quote the daughter of a friend, “Wilbert is the cutest puppy of all the puppies that were ever puppies!”

 He thought he was chihuahua in size, and therefore saw nothing wrong with climbing up, with all 125lbs of his body in tow, and plopping right down in your lap.

 I grew to love those cuddles!

-While Brosky is clearly the alpha, he tolerates a lot from Wilbert, who at age 4, is still as playful as when he was 1!
+While Brosky was clearly the alpha, he tolerated a lot from Wilbert, who at age 4, was still as playful as when he was 1!

-They are best buddies, never far from each other and love chasing each other around the yard, playing tug of war with toys, or just snoozing on the deck.
+They were best buddies, never far from each other and love chasing each other around the yard, playing tug of war with toys, or just snoozing on the deck.

 Wilbert was a little quirky.
 He licked.
 A lot.
 Especially the fabric on a pillow or your leg.
 Or arm.
 He liked to eat paper.
 And he loved cucumbers.
 He was also the absolute happiest dog on the planet.
 I’ve never met a dog like him.